-You can alter some interface-specific OSPF parameters as necessary.
 You are not required to alter any of these parameters, but the following interface parameters must be consistent across all routers in an attached network: ospf hello-interval, ospf dead-interval, and ospf authentication-key.
 Be sure that if you configure any of these parameters, the configurations for all routers on your network have compatible values.